 The San Diego Human Trafficking Research and Data Advisory Roundtable

-HT-RADAR is a collaborative research environment for San Diego / Tijuana (SD/TJ) region data analysts and researchers who have skills and interests related to human trafficking.
-HT-RADAR was launched by Dr. Jamie Gates from Point Loma Nazarene University / Center for Justice and Reconciliation (PLNU/CJR) and is now evolving into a professional network with the following aims:
+HT-RADAR is a collaborative research environment for San Diego data analysts, researchers, and other stakeholders who have skills and interests related to human trafficking related research.
+HT-RADAR was launched by Dr. Jamie Gates from Point Loma Nazarene University / Center for Justice and Reconciliation (PLNU/CJR) and is now a professional network with the following aims:

 - To plan strategically across disciplines and universities;